solutegrate/geoflo.sdk/README.md

 ## ⚡ Deployment

-Before you get started with GeoFlo, you need to have a Mapbox access token and add GeoFlo to your project using either the CDN or the `mapboxgl-geoflo` npm package.
+Before you get started with GeoFlo, you need to have a Mapbox access token and add GeoFlo to your project using either the CDN or the `geoflo-sdk` npm package.

 For more information on creating and using Mapbox access tokens:
 [<img width="100" alt="Mapbox logo" src="./assets/images/mapbox-logo-blue.png">](https://docs.mapbox.com/accounts/guides/tokens/)